Qasqyrbay/Hospital-Los-Scenario-Dashboard/README.md

 ## Overview

-The **Hospital LOS Scenario Dashboard** is an interactive R Shiny application that demonstrates how machine learning can support hospital resource planning through scenario analysis.
+The Hospital LOS Scenario Dashboard is an interactive R Shiny application that demonstrates how machine learning can support hospital resource planning through scenario analysis.
 Rather than predicting the length of stay (LOS) for a single patient, the dashboard allows users to evaluate **"what-if" scenarios** by modifying the characteristics of a representative patient cohort.

-The application serves as a proof of concept accompanying the manuscript:

-> **Machine Learning-Based Length of Stay Prediction to Support Hospital Resource Allocation: A Nationally Representative Study from Kazakhstan**

 The dashboard illustrates how changes in patient case-mix may influence predicted LOS distribution, bed occupancy, and hospital resource requirements.

----

 ## Features